Pioneering Sydney Drag Queen Robyn Lee Has Passed Away

 Robyn Lee leaves behind a legacy as one of the first legends of the Australian drag community, and as an ultimate showgirl.

-A memorial will be held in Robyn’s honour at Stonewall in the upcoming weeks — details to follow.
+A memorial will be held in Robyn’s honour at Stonewall on Saturday 23 August, at 2pm.
+Details here.